-The majority of beef used in home-cooking is commodity type product but affluent consumers are increasingly seeking out premium imported primal cuts purchased at modern retail, particularly for western-style dishes like steak which are gaining a place in family meal repertoires.
+The majority of beef used in home-cooking is commodity type product but affluent consumers are increasingly seeking out premium imported primal cuts purchased at modern retail, particularly for western-style dishes like steak, which are gaining a place in family meal repertoires.

-Australian chilled beef export markets in MENA\ (2021-22)
+Australian chilled beef export markets in MENA (2022-23)

-Source: DAFF, IHS Markit.
-Percentage by exported value.
-Grassfed and grainfed combined. \MENA-10 countries
+Source: DAFF, S&P Global MI Global Trade Atlas (GTA).
+Percentage by exported volume.
+Grassfed and grainfed combined.
+MENA-10 countries only

 - The pandemic accelerated uptake by affluent consumers in large cities of meal kits and online grocery shopping.
-Even in Q2 2022, consumers in the UAE and Saudi Arabia are much more likely than global counterparts to intend to either continue or increase their use of meal kits and online grocery in the coming months (Source: GlobalData Q2 2022). - Whilst still low by global standards, women's workforce participation in the region has seen significant increases in most countries in recent years, increasing the need for food products and services that make life easier and save time.
+Even in Q2 2023, consumers in the UAE and Saudi Arabia are much more likely than global counterparts to intend to either continue or increase their use of meal kits and online grocery in the coming months (Source: Global Data Q2 2023). - Whilst still low by global standards, women's workforce participation in the region has seen significant increases in most countries in recent years, increasing the need for food products and services that make life easier and save time.